yafshar/kim_commands/kim_commands.rst

    kim_property create 1 tag:brunnels@noreply.openkim.org,2016-05-11:property/atomic-mass
    kim_property create 2 tag:staff@noreply.openkim.org,2014-04-15:property/cohesive-energy-relation-cubic-crystal

+*RSE: I think this (below) needs to be rewritten.
+I think, all modify commands must be of the form 'key key-name key-name value ...'.
+I don't think there are any other options, so we should not introduce an artificial structure here ('property_key' which can be a key-value pair itself...)*
 A KIM property instance contains a set of key-value pairs akin to Perl\'s hash, Python\'s dictionary, and Java\'s Hashtable.
 In a *kim_property* command a "key" keyword must be proceeded by a *property\_key* which is a